hananfared/Loyalty_Score_for_Card-Holder/README.md

 i.e., score, which is a score calculated by the bank, indicating the loyalty of each card owner.
 Three features are provided, all of which are anonymized card categorical features.
-3. merchants.csv contains aggregate information for each merchant id represented in the data set. merchants can be joined with the transaction sets to provide additional merchant-level information.
+3. merchants.csv contains aggregate information for each merchant id represented in the data set. merchants can be joined with the transaction sets to provide additional merchant-level information.
 4. The historical transactions.csv and new merchant transactions.csv files contain information about each card’s transactions. historical transactions.csv contains up to 3 months’ worth of transactions for every card at any of the provided merchant ids. new merchant transactions.csv contains the transactions at new